dnsimple/dnsimple-java/README.markdown

 ## Requirements

-This library is tested with Java 8 and later.
-It may work on previous versions.
+This library is tested with Java 6 and later.

 You must also have an activated DNSimple account to access the DNSimple API.